-Mr Ong Hock Siang @ Ong Huat Seong and Mr Ong Huat Yew, Peter are the brothers of Mr Ong Huat Choo, who ceased to be a non-executive non-independent director on 26 April 2021.
-Mr Ong Huat Yew, Peter is the father of Mr Ong Eng Chian, Kelvin (Deputy Managing Director) and Mr Ong Hock Siang @ Ong Huat Seong is the father of Mr Ong Eng Mien Malcolm, who has ceased to be a non-executive and non-independent director on 26 April 2021.
-Save as disclosed above, there are no employees who are substantial shareholders or are immediate family members of a director, the Managing Director or a substantial shareholder and whose remuneration exceeded S\$100,000 during FY2021.
+Mr Ong Huat Yew, Peter and Mr Ong Hock Hock Siang @ Ong Huat Seong were brothers.
+Mr Ong Huat Yew, Peter is the father of Mr Ong Eng Chian Kelvin (Deputy Managing Director).
+Save as disclosed above, there are no employees who are substantial shareholders or are immediate family members of a director, the Managing Director or a substantial shareholder and whose remuneration exceeded S\$100,000 during the financial year ended 31 December 2022.

-The disclosure of the directors' remuneration in bands of S\$250,000 varies from Provision 8.1 of the Code which requires companies to disclose the specific remuneration of each director, CEO and at least the top five key management personnel (who are not directors or the CEO).
+The disclosure of the directors' remuneration in bands of \$\$250,000 varies from Provision 8.1 of the Code which requires companies to disclose the specific remuneration of each director, CEO and at least the top five key management personnel (who are not directors or the CEO).
 The Board is of the view that full disclosure of the specific remuneration of each individual director and key management personnel is not in the best interests of the Company and may adversely affect the Company's talent retention efforts, given the sensitive nature of the subject and the competition in the industry for key talent.
 The disclosure of the total remuneration to the executive directors, non-executive directors and key executives provides further information consistent with the intent of Principle 8 of the Code.